Iron Maiden: Early years (1975–1978)

 The Cart and Horses, located in Maryland Point, Stratford, was where Iron Maiden played some of their first shows in 1976.
 The building was officially named "The Birthplace of Iron Maiden".

-Iron Maiden were formed on Christmas Day, 25 December 1975, by bassist Steve Harris shortly after he left his previous group, Smiler.
+Bassist Steve Harris formed Iron Maiden in the autumn 1975.
 Harris attributed the band's name to a film adaptation of The Man in the Iron Mask from the novel by Alexandre Dumas, as the title reminded him of the iron maiden torture device.
 They originally used the name Ash Mountain, but most of the band members preferred the name Iron Maiden.
 After months of rehearsal, Iron Maiden made their debut at St. Nicks Hall in Poplar on 1 May 1976, before taking up a semi-residency at the Cart and Horses Pub in Maryland, Stratford.
 The original line-up was short-lived, with vocalist Paul Mario Day being the first to go as, according to Harris, he lacked "energy or charisma on stage".
 He was replaced by Dennis Wilcock, a Kiss fan who used makeup and fake blood during live performances and had earlier played with Harris and Doug Sampson in the band Smiler.
 Wilcock's friend, guitarist Dave Murray, was invited to join, much to the dismay of the band's guitarists Dave Sullivan and Terry Rance.
 Their frustration led Harris to temporarily disband Iron Maiden in 1976, though the group reformed soon after with Murray as the sole guitarist.
 Harris and Murray remain the band's longest-serving members and have performed on all of their releases.

 Dave Murray and Steve Harris in 2008.
 Harris and Murray are the only members to have performed on all of the band's albums.